openattic/openattic/documentation/developer_docs/setup_howto.rst

 "Jessie" or Ubuntu "Trusty" Linux environment.
 The package names and path names likely differ on other Linux distributions.

+If you don't want to bother with performing the following steps manually, take a look at :ref:`developer_vagrant_howto`, which automates the process of setting up a development environment in a virtual machine to keep it separated from your local system.

 Installing the Development Tools
 --------------------------------